#1 Choice For Physical Therapy in Louisville, KY.

 Brandon Evans

 Dr. Brandon Evans is the Founder and Owner of ProActive Physical Therapy and Wellness.
 He received his bachelor's degree from Purdue University and his Doctorate in Physical Therapy from Western Kentucky.
 Dr. Evans has vast experience in outpatient orthopedics, hospital physical therapy, health and wellness, and preventative medicine.
-Dr. Evans provides peace of mind, reassurance, and hope to people who have previously been told:
+Dr. Evans provides peace of mind, reassurance, and hope to people who have previously been told they must live with chronic pain or limitations.
+His approach focuses on personalized care and empowering patients to take control of their health and well-being through proactive and preventative strategies.
+Dr. Evans is dedicated to helping individuals achieve their optimal health and enjoy an active, fulfilling life.

 Share This